thelightdesigner/ScuffedWalls/Functions.md

  - definitetime: beats/seconds, makes the walls jump in at exactly the function time in seconds or beats
  - spreadspawntime: float. default: 0
  - maxlinelength: int, the max line length. default: +infinity
- - shift: float, the difference in compression priorities between the inversed compression. default: 1
+ - shift: float, the difference in compression priorities between the inverted compression. default: 1
- - compression: float, how much to compress the wall image, Not linear in the slightest. reccomended value(0-0.1) default: 0
+ - compression: float, how much to compress the wall image, Not linear in the slightest. recommended value(0-0.1) default: 0
  - Position => moves each pixel by this amount, defaults to \[0,0]
  - generic custom data